Rugby School Japan

 Rugby School Japan, nicknamed RSJ, is a selective British private boarding school in Kashiwanoha, Chiba Prefecture, Japan.
-Opened in September 2023, RSJ is in a designated education, innovation, and entrepreneurship hub within the Greater Tokyo Area.
+Opened in September 2023, RSJ is situated in a newly developing complex strengthening on education, expansion, and more business opportunities within the Greater Tokyo Area.

-Situated in Kashiwanoha near Chiba University and Tokyo University's Kashiwa campus, RSJ is positioned on an expanding and sprawling complex.
+The school is built in Kashiwanoha near Tokyo University's Kashiwa campus, which students have access to.
+RSJ is positioned on an expanding and sprawling complex.
 The school is the second international school established by the UK-based Rugby School, after Rugby School Thailand.
 RSJ offers the International General Certificate of Secondary Education (IGCSE) and A-levels to their students as part of the British curriculum they follow.
 The school is part of a trend of international boarding schools opening in Japan.

+RSJ was established by the original school in the UK, the Rugby School, whom of which founded the globally recognised sport Rugby Football.